-Industrial wastewater treatments vary widely, and are generally dependent upon concentration levels of specific types of contaminants.
-A moving bed biofilm reactor (MBBR) is one of the newer biological treatment methods that can reduce concentrations of both organic and inorganic contaminants.
+Industrial wastewater treatments vary widely and are generally dependent upon concentration levels of specific types of contaminants.
+A moving bed biofilm reactor (MBBR) is one of the newer biological treatment methods that can reduce organic and inorganic contaminants concentrations.

-In addition to reducing contaminants, it removes excess nitrogen, resists clogging and requires less energy to operate while producing less sludge.
-MBBR is considered by many to be one of the advances that is revolutionizing water treatment in the commercial sector.
+In addition to reducing contaminants, it removes excess nitrogen, resists clogging, and requires less energy to operate while producing less sludge.
+MBBR is considered by many to be one of the advances that are revolutionizing water treatment in the commercial sector.

-This type of treatment expands capacity at existing wastewater treatment plants, and has a long lifespan due to its durable parts that require little maintenance.
-This is in stark contrast to other biological treatments that rely on carbon based media that require frequent back-washing and replenishment in order to remain effective.
+This type of treatment expands capacity at existing wastewater treatment plants and has a long lifespan due to its durable parts that require little maintenance.
+This is in stark contrast to other biological treatments that rely on carbon-based media that require frequent back-washing and replenishment to remain effective.

 Why Effective Industrial Wastewater Treatment Remains Challenging Despite New Tech

-Many industries produce both organic and inorganic contaminants during their processes, which makes it harder to treat the wastewater, regardless of which treatment method is used.
+Many industries produce organic and inorganic contaminants during their processes, making it harder to treat the wastewater, regardless of which treatment method is used.

-For example, selenium removal is especially difficult because this nutrient occurs in both organic and inorganic forms.
+For example, selenium removal is complicated because this nutrient occurs in both organic and inorganic forms.
 Certain industries, such as mining and petrochemicals, commonly produce wastewater that contains both the organic and inorganic forms of selenium.

-It is especially harmful to fish and similar lifeforms that live in ponds, lakes, streams and other bodies of water.
+It is especially harmful to fish and similar lifeforms that live in ponds, lakes, streams, and other water bodies.
 For this reason, more natural biological treatment methods, such as the creation of wetlands, can act as a natural buffer and purification system for some forms of wastewater.

-The effectiveness of systems that employ the use of chemicals, screens, or sedimentation to treat the water can also be reduced in the face of contamination by elements and other chemicals or compounds that occur simultaneously in organic and inorganic forms, or when the volume of effluent varies widely.
+The effectiveness of systems that employ chemicals, screens, or sedimentation to treat the water can also be reduced in the face of contamination by elements and other chemicals or compounds that occur simultaneously in organic and inorganic forms.
+The volume of effluent varies widely.